How to Write a Science Blog: Step-by-Step Science Blogging Guide

 As you write, you will probably need to do additional rounds of research to fill in gaps.
 Just make sure you have a solid idea of all the science before you move on to writing.

 If you are writing something short and general, like a 500-word summary of a mainstream topic, you may be able to skip this step in-depth research.
 You can also cut back on this deeper study if you are short on time.
 This will ultimately depend on where you are planning to publish and how seriously you take the assignment.
-I actually believe that “giving everything 100%” is an inefficient way to live life, so your mileage may vary.
+I believe that “giving everything 100%” is an inefficient way to live life, so your mileage may vary.

 An aside on references: a giveaway for a scientist-turned-blogger is the in-text citation.
 You are reading a perfectly normal sentence when you run into crap like (Paulinsky and Hubbard, 1998a; Paulinsky and Hubbard, 1998b).
 I hate this passionately.
 Not only does it look pretentious, but it also breaks up the flow of the text and is confusing to non-scientists.
 Even superscripted numbers are ugly and distracting.
 It’s 2023 – just use a hyperlink.